Governing AI Responsibly: Building Trusted Digital Systems in the Age of AI

 Key pillars of effective AI governance

-Implementing AI governance: A practical roadmap for business leaders
+Implementing AI governance: A practical roadmap

 1) Establish clear policies and guidelines

-2) Foster an AI-literate culture
+2) Build an AI-literate workforce

 3) Conduct regular audits and assessments